 Investors should be mindful of the fact that the outlook for the industry can have a material impact on the performance of the stock as well.
-In terms of the Zacks Industry Rank, Insurance - Property and Casualty is currently in the top 30% of the 250 plus Zacks industries.
+In terms of the Zacks Industry Rank, Insurance - Property and Casualty is currently in the bottom 31% of the 250 plus Zacks industries.
 Our research shows that the top 50% of the Zacks-ranked industries outperform the bottom 50% by a factor of more than 2 to 1.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 United Insurance Holdings Corp.
 (UIHC) : Free Stock Analysis Report

 To read this article on Zacks.com click here.